48 hours in Brighton UK | Quirky things to do

 How to spend 48 hours in Brighton

-There are not many shopping areas where you can pick up a kaftan, a slightly phallic sculpture, a retro telephone and vegetarian-friendly shoes in one retail outing.
-It is definitely quirky, i’ll give it that.
+There are few shopping areas where you can pick up a kaftan, a slightly phallic sculpture, a retro telephone and vegetarian-friendly shoes in one retail outing.
+It is quirky, i’ll give it that.

 Some of my favourite North Laine shops include: